 Exciting news for the music lover and those with discriminating audio tastes!
 The finest audio you can imagine in a home-communication system is yours. . . from NuTone.

 The IM4006 was introduced in 1986 and quickly became the most popular music intercom system that NuTone had ever made.
 The IM4006 was based on a new platform that began with the IM3003 in 1984 and that platform design was used through the end of 2006.

-The IM4006 featured a cassette tape recorder that doubled as a family message center, allowing any user to leave a voice message for family members to listen too.
+The IM4006 featured a cassette tape recorder that doubled as a family message center, allowing any user to leave a voice message for family members to listen to.

 The IM4006 was the very first model of music intercom to feature a true digital radio tuner with electronic scan tuning, 10 programmable radio station presets and a digital clock and radio frequency readout.

-Since the IM4006 is a 6-wire system, it features “hands-free” reply intercom functions and remote stations included a “Privacy” button to block unwanted listening into that room.
+Since the IM4006 is a 6-wire system, it features “hands-free” reply intercom functions and remote stations including a “Privacy” button to block unwanted listening into that room.